01101010110/Pumpkin-Pete-Quests/Quests.md

 🏳️ Skip the lunar ritual.
 <br><br>
 **Outcomes**:<br>
-You receive 8 Gem 💎. (🌕 Wait beneath the moonlight.)
+You receive 8 Gem 💎. (🌕 Wait beneath the moonlight.)<br>
+You walk away and find a few coins.
+You receive 3 Red Pansy 🌺. (🚶 Ignore it.)
 <br><br>
 **Screenshots**:<br>
 <img